What To Do After Catching Your First Queen Ant!

 Introduction

 Catching your very first queen ant can be an amazing and fulfilling experience for an ant keeper, especially if you are new to this fantastic hobby!
-Watching the queen care for the next generation of workers is an extremely relaxing and enjoyable pass time, and makes you really appreciate how cool and smart these tiny animals can be!
+Watching the queen care for the next generation of workers is an extremely relaxing and enjoyable pastime, and makes you really appreciate how cool and smart these tiny animals can be!

 But what should you do after catching your very first queen ant?
 Let’s start with the first step!